-Description Total Budgeted Funds Estimated Actual Expenditures Contributing specialists, and/or paraprofessionals.
+Description Total Budgeted Funds Estimated Actual Expenditures Contributing After-school tutoring in small groups with teachers, specialists, and/or paraprofessionals that can be conducted in-person.
+7,463 0 Yes Yes Yes English Language Learners will have in-person opportunities to receive designated ELD in targeted, small groups - both during the instructional day and after school - conducted by teachers, specialists, and/or paraprofessionals.
 A district liaison is available for interpreting services and ELL parent support.
-Class size reduction to increase spacing within classrooms has resulted in over-staffing 3 teachers.
-300,649 300,649 Yes Health & Safety Measures & PPE to address COVID to improve services: When health and safety allows a return to classroom-based instruction, there will be an increased need for cleaning and cleaning supplies to provide greater access to hand-washing and daily disinfecting.
+2,221 2,928 Yes Class size reduction to increase spacing within classrooms has resulted in over-staffing by 2 teachers.
+280,649 280,649 Yes Health & Safety Measures & PPE to address COVID to improve services: When health and safety allows a return to classroom-based instruction, there will be an increased need for cleaning and cleaning supplies to provide greater access to hand-washing and daily disinfecting.
 The district has already purchased PPE for staff and students, additional sinks and hand-washing stations, and plexiglass partitions in order to prepare for students on campus.
 The District has also installed high efficiency filters to help remove airborne particles.
-5,000 1,994 Yes
+15,000 12,912 Yes